Mary Semans: Duke family

-Mary Duke Semans' family along the Duke lineage was famous for its wealth and philanthropy before Mary was born, starting a tradition she continued and influencing much of her life's work.
+Mary Duke Semans's family along the Duke lineage was famous for its wealth and philanthropy before Mary was born, starting a tradition she continued and influencing much of her life's work.

 Family wealth

 The wealth of the Dukes first came into being through Washington Duke and the tobacco industry.
 Returning from the Civil War, Duke began traveling and selling tobacco from a wagon, and in 1874 he moved to Durham, NC with his family to expand his business and start W. Duke, Sons & Company.

 Facing competition from other tobacco manufacturers, the youngest of Duke's sons, James B. Duke, convinced his father to buy machines to make ready-made cigarettes, and within five years the W. Duke, Sons & Company became the largest manufacturer of cigarettes in the United States.
 Under the direction of James Duke it then merged with four other manufacturers to become the multinational American Tobacco Company.
 Later in 1905, James Duke worked with his brothers to create a second empire in hydroelectric power as an outgrowth of Duke investments in North Carolina's booming textile industry.
 They poured millions of dollars into hydroelectric infrastructure of the Carolinas, creating the Southern Power Company and what is now the United States' largest electric power holding company, the Duke Power Company.